Brown Butter Chocolate Chip Cookies

 And if you’re new to browning the butter – don’t worry it’s easy to do.
 You will melt down the butter on the stovetop and once it’s melted you let the butter continue to cook.

-For a full tutorial on browning the butter, click here
+For a full tutorial on browning the butter, click here.

 How to make these browned butter chocolate chip cookies

-• Don’t overmix.
+Add in the dry ingredients.
+Stir using a wooden spoon until the dough comes together and the ingredients are evenly incorporated.
 As with all baking recipes, overmixing causes tough, dense dough.
 Mix until just combined.
 Even leaving a streak of flour is OK, and will ensure you didn’t overmix.

-• Don’t overbake.
 For that signature soft, chewy center with slightly crispy edges, you can’t bake the cookies too long.
 The centers should still look slightly soft when you take them out of the oven.
 They will continue cooking slightly on the cookie sheet.

-Yes!
+You can also freeze these cookies!
 You can never have too many cookies on hand in the freezer. 😉

 To freeze unbaked: Make and scoop the dough onto the prepared baking sheet.
 Freeze the cookies on the sheet until solid, then store in an air-tight zipper bag or container.
 Bake straight from frozen, just add 1-3 minutes of extra baking time.